Comparing cosmic shear nulling methods for Stage-IV surveys: Conclusions

 LUnul is consistently the most robust method, allowing to push to smaller scales compared to the other methods, as we prioritise reducing parameter bias.
 Whilst this method consistently achieves a lower FoB in both $S_8-\Omega_{\rm m}$ and $w_0-w_{\rm a}$, the FoM is always lower than other methods.
 We do not find a large difference between the standard and BNT constraints, this is likely due to there being only 6 redshift bins in our fiducial setup (a realistic choice for Stage-IV surveys, e.g.~\citealt{2025arXiv250107559W}), where previous works \citep{gu/etal:2025} have forecasted that the BNT method has a bigger impact when considering a large number of well behaved redshift bins.
 The cross-correlation approach could potentially be set-up more optimally with a different lens selection to maximise how much of the data is used whilst also reducing the amount of overlap between lenses and sources.
 This approach likely works more effectively for CMB lensing since the lensing kernel peaks at around a redshift of two and thus the lens source separation is greater.
 Additionally we have assumed linear galaxy bias in this case, which reduces dependence on galaxy bias because of how the estimator is defined.
 This assumption may not be sufficient given the goal here is to push down to smaller scales.

 We have found here that the LUnul method provides consistently less biased constraints and has potential for being applied beyond a cosmic shear only analysis and with additional complexities like intrinsic alignments.
 The BNT method is likely more suited to the later data sets from Stage-IV surveys that will benefit from a higher number of tomographic bins.
 Whilst we have shown that the cross-correlation approach is able to reduce some of the suppression due to baryons, the impact is still present in larger scales due to the overlap between source and lens bins, and therefore refinement in lens selection is required.
 This analysis adds to the evidence that unmodelled baryon feedback leads to biased cosmological constraints and Stage-IV surveys will need to consider strong scale cuts regardless of nulling choice, or rely on accurate models of baryon feedback.
 These methods do however provide an alternative to the many options now available for modelling the impact of baryons.
+The nulling approaches consider in this work may be also useful for reducing the impact of other systematics such as intrinsic alignment and photometric redshift calibration uncertainties.